AndreiCherniaev/bladeRF.wiki.git.git.git./Upgrading-bladeRF-firmware.md

 # Getting further help
 If you're stuck in the bootloader or having trouble flashing the image, don't fret!
-Join the #bladerf channel on Freenode or visit the [http://nuand.com/forums/viewforum.php?f=4 Nuand troubleshooting forum].
+Join the #bladerf channel on Freenode or visit the [Nuand troubleshooting forum](http://nuand.com/forums/viewforum.php?f=4).
 There's generally a number of folks around who have experience with flashing the device.